Package 'prismatic'

 Details

-if method = "averaging" then the red, green and blue have been averaged together to create the grey value.
+If method = "averaging" then the red, green and blue will be averaged together to create the grey value.
 This method does a poor job of representing the way the human eye sees color.
-If method = "luma" (the default) then then a weighted average is used to calculate the grayscale values.
+If method = "luma" (the default), a weighted average is used to calculate the grayscale values.
 The BT.
 709 method from the ITU Radiocommunication Sector have determined the weights.
-It method = "min_decomp" or method = "max_decomp", then a decomposition method is used where the minimum or maximum color value have been selected for the color value.
-So the color rgb(60, 120, 40) would have the min_decomp value of 40 and max_decomp value of 120.
-If method is "red_channel", "green_channel" or "blue_channel", then the corresponding color channel been selected for the values of grayscale.
+If method is "min_decomp" or "max_decomp", then a decomposition method is used where the minimum or maximum color value have been selected for the color value.
+So the color rgb(60, 120, 40) would have the "min_decomp" value of 40 and "max_decomp" value of 120.
+If method is "red_channel", "green_channel" or "blue_channel", then the corresponding color channel will be selected for the values of grayscale.

 Value

-a colors object of same length as col.
+A colors object of the same length as col.

 Source